What’s holding you back? Are you wanting to expand your business and take things to the next level?

 You may be able to borrow anywhere from 1 to 5 times your monthly volume.
 Because the amount you can be loaned is based on your average monthly volume, not the price of the item you are trying to purchase, you just have to make sure your business can support the amount of money you need.

 When you do need to take out a short term loan, as in the example of needing to fortify your stock for the season, it can be an incredibly costly way to make that happen.
 A merchant cash advance is a considerably more economic way to boost your inventory without killing your bottom line.
 With this type of financing, a merchant will pay back the loan as a percentage of their monthly volume.
 That means when you are busy and sales are skyrocketing your payments will be higher.
 And when sales slow down you’re not stuck with that unrealistic debt payment you’re not making enough money to cover.
 It protects your assets and your credit.

 Acceptance and funded within 24-72 hours!
 Yes, you heard that correctly!
 Unlike traditional bank loans that can take forever and multiple months of tax returns and credit checks to even get approved let alone funded, our merchant cash advances can have you in the money and focusing on your sales in no time at all.

 When to take out a business loan.

-It’s important to make sure that you will be able to afford your expansion and still turn a profit.
-Whenever you are considering a business loan of any kind take your existing balance sheet and use tools such as revenue forecasting to see what type of effect the loan will have on your bottom line.
+It’s important to make sure that you’ll be able to afford your expansion and still turn a profit.
+Whenever you’re considering a business loan of any kind you need to know how it will affect your bottom line first.
+With your existing balance sheet and tools such as revenue forecasting its easy to figure out how the loan will affect your profits.

 The best time to borrow money is when you don’t need it.
 It is always important to have a contingency plan and easier to qualify for money when your business is doing well.

-Call today to for more information about how you can realize your full potential with an easy business loan.
+Call today for more information about how you can realize your full potential with a merchant cash advance business loan.